adobe/aio-apps-action/README.md

 This Github action supports following commands
 1) [build](https://github.com/adobe/aio-cli-plugin-app#aio-appbuild) - Builds App Builder application.
 This is similar to using `aio app build` command using AIO CLI
 2) [test](https://github.com/adobe/aio-cli-plugin-app#aio-apptest) - Test App Builder application.
 This is similar to using `aio app test` command using AIO CLI
 3) [deploy](https://github.com/adobe/aio-cli-plugin-app#aio-appdeploy) - Deploys App Builder application.
 This is similar to running `aio app deploy  --skip-build` command using AIO CLI.
-Deploy Command also supports `--no-publish` flag for `aio app deploy` command to control publishing of Extensions.
+Deploy Command also supports `--no-publish` and `--force-deploy` flag for `aio app deploy` command to control publishing of Extensions.
 See usage section for more details.
 4) `auth` - (Deprecated) Generates JWT based IMS Token and adds that to Github Action Environment for AIO CLI to use.
 The token is required to build and deploy App Builder [Extensions](https://www.adobe.io/app-builder/docs/guides/extensions/).
     * JWT credential used in this step must have scopes attached that allow interaction with the Extension Registry API and Developer Console API.
 This can be achieved by adding the **I/O Management API** to the credential in the Developer Console.
 The appropriate scopes will then be automatically requested and attached to the token generated during this step.
     - (Optional) If the credential already has scopes attached that allow access to the Extension Registry API and Developer Console API, see the optional **auth** step below for how to configure the custom **SCOPES** variable to request a specific set of scopes.